cryologger/glacier-velocity-tracker/Documentation/ASSEMBLY.md

 ## 3.0 Assembly

+### 3.1 Cryologger PCB Assembly
-1) Collect all necessary components
+Step 1) Collect all required components
-* It is suggested to first gather all of the components listed in the bill of materials (Table 2), which are required for the assembly of the Cryologger.
-Remove the components from their packaging and inspect them for obvious damage.
+* It is suggested to first gather all of the components listed in the bill of materials (Table 2), required for the assembly of the Cryologger.
+Remove the components from their packaging and inspect them for any signs of damage.

-2) Solder through-hole resistors and capacitor
+Step 2) Solder through-hole resistors and capacitor
 * The first components recommended to be soldered to the Cryologger PCB are the through-hole resistors and capacitor (Figure 1).
 * Both the capacitor and resistors can be inserted into the PCB in any orientation.
 * It is important to pay attention to the placement of the resistors, as they differ in resistance.